Details

 and KeyFactory

-would be consistent with the existing design, but it complicates JCE providers.
-CertificateFactory
+would be consistent with the existing design, but CertificateFactory

 makes the design look easy as there is one industry standard encoding for certificates.
 KeyFactory

-is much more complicated as key encoding formats differ between algorithm and key type and different JCE providers support different asymmetric algorithms.
+has different key encoding formats to support and cryptographic providers may support a subset of asymmetric keys.
 PEM adds an extra layer of complexity if each provider is responsible for its conversion; as well as, handling encrypted private keys.
+This makes KeyFactory

 Testing

-- Reading PEM generated from third-party applications, and vice-versa.
+- Reading PEM text generated from third-party applications, and vice-versa.

 - relates to